The Big C Info Session

 Each project must appoint at least one student who will be responsible to provide tracking of expenditures and to answer an end-of-year survey.
 Guidelines for tracking expenditures and handling unspent funds will be given at info sessions and with notice of granting of application.

-Open Q&A sessions with the co-chairs will be hosted on:
+Open Q&A sessions with the Co-Chairs will be hosted on Zoom.
+Attending an information session is recommended, but not mandatory.

 REVIEW AND APPROVAL PROCESS